 The Bureau of Land Management does not have any rules against discharging of firearms on open, public lands where dispersed camping is allowed.
 They do, however, ban the discharge of firearms on developed campgrounds.
 The BLM still has rules against creating a public nuisance or creating a danger to others.

-The United States Forest Service allows for the discharge of firearms under very specific circumstances.
+The U.S. Forest Service allows for the discharge of firearms under very specific circumstances.
+Most forests do not permit target shooting, except at designated shooting ranges.

 For more details on shooting guns on public lands see, “Can I Shoot My Gun on Public Lands?“